Red (Taylor Swift song)

-Background and release
+Background

-Singer-songwriter Taylor Swift released her third studio album, Speak Now, in October 2010.
-She wrote the album entirely by herself and co-produced it with Nathan Chapman, her longtime collaborator.
-The album's sound expands on the country pop sound of her two previous albums, with elements of radio-friendly pop crossover that had been evident on its predecessor Fearless (2008).
-On Speak Now follow-up, Red, Swift aimed to experiment beyond her previous albums' formulaic country pop sound.
+Taylor Swift wrote her third studio album, Speak Now, entirely herself and produced it with Nathan Chapman, who had produced both of her previous albums.
+Released in October 2010, Speak Now expands on the country pop production of Swift's past music and incorporates rock stylings.
+On her fourth studio album, Red, Swift wanted to experiment with sounds other than country pop.

-Swift initially continued working with Chapman in her career base of Nashville, Tennessee, until her creativity "started wandering to all the places [she] could go" while she was writing "Red", the title track, on a plane in September 2011.
-Scott Borchetta, president of Swift's then-label Big Machine Records, overheard the original production by Chapman and suggested a pop-oriented sound.
-After several failed attempts at the desired sound, Swift asked Borchetta to recruit Swedish producer Max Martin, whose chart-topping pop tunes had intrigued Swift by "how [they] can just land a chorus".
-Even though Swift went to Los Angeles to work with Martin and his frequent collaborator Shellback on three songs on Red, they did not produce the final version of "Red".
-It was produced by Swift, Chapman, and Dann Huff—a Nashville-based country producer.
+Swift initially continued working with Chapman in her career base of Nashville, Tennessee, until her "started wandering to all the places [she] could go" while she was writing "Red", the title track.
+She wrote the song while on a flight on September 7, 2011; she had finished a concert in Tacoma, Washington, and went back home to Nashville because she felt homesick.
+Scott Borchetta, the president of Swift's then-label Big Machine Records, overheard Chapman's production and suggested a pop-oriented sound.

+Chapman and Swift attempted several times to achieve a pop sound without success.
+Swift asked Borchetta to recruit the Swedish producer Max Martin, whose chart-topping pop tunes had inspired Swift because of how "how [they] can just land a chorus".
+Even though Swift went to Los Angeles to work with Martin, he did not produce the final version of "Red", which was produced by Swift, Chapman, and Dann Huff—a Nashville-based country producer.
+Martin produced three other songs for Red instead.